hicugi/network-media/README.md

 ## Idea

-Watch media by network across multiple devices.
+Transforms your device into server and shares your media folder across local network by web.

 ## How to run the project